RubixML/ML/docs/clusterers/seeders/random.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Clusterers/Seeders/Random.php">[source]</a></span>

 # Random
-Completely random selection of k seeds from the given dataset.
+Completely random selection of seeds from a given dataset.

 ### Parameters
 This seeder does not have any parameters.